profhuster/mBFY22-Conductance/README.md

-# Conductance *versus* Temperature using CircuitPython on a Microcontroller
+# Conductivity *versus* Temperature using CircuitPython on a Microcontroller
 # Introduction

 The ESP32-S2 microcontoller has a true DAC (Digital to Analog